 Always On component of a smart plug device

-This is an estimate of the Always On-ness of a smart plug device based on its power draw over the past 24 hours.
+This is an estimate of the Always On-ness of a smart plug or dedicated circuit device based on its power draw over the past 24 hours.
 It is updated once every few hours based on consumption data.
 Always On-ness is determined by looking at the distribution of wattage at a high granularity (1 second) and estimating a value corresponding to the 1% bin of its observed wattage histogram.
-It may or may not align with the state of a device, such as “Idle”, which is determined by a more complex set of algorithms.